Insurance Directions July 17, 2025 164

 Advertisements

-As returns from pure bond funds and bank wealth management products decline, maintaining reasonable returns becomes increasingly challenging
+As returns from pure bond funds and bank wealth management products decline, maintaining reasonable returns becomes increasingly challenging.
+Thus, the only viable path forward is to enhance allocations in equity funds.

 Post Comment